 Since no one really talked about this past election, and politics are rarely an emotive topic, let’s use that to introduce the subject of today’s conversation (trust me, we won’t stay long).
 Whether you voted for the Mad Mango, The Criminal, or Francis Underwood, I am indifferent.
 What is much more interesting is the step before: our decision making framework, and how it affects what we do and choose.
 Before the election, across different states, countries, people, and age groups, I heard similar sentiments and shockingly similar sentences used to describe why people were voting for a particular person.
 Some people talked about rationally-considered pros and cons of the situation.
 Many more had an opinion on topics that not only appeared to be insignificant in relation to the country’s real issues (if someone starts talking about bathrooms, I start wondering what they are distracting me from thinking about) or seemed to ignore a candidate’s ability to execute on promises (classic), but those opinions seemed to be immovable the moment they left the lungs.
 The rhetoric & villains were getting all too predictable.
 The first thing we must acknowledge is that this is a complicated system we are in and it absolutely requires latitude in our thought.
 An inflexible thinker in life is comparable to an inflexible gymnast in the Olympics.

 If stubbornness were wine, ignorance would be the grapes.
 Have you noticed you cannot reason someone out of something they did not reason themselves into?
 Given that each of us is more likely to be persuaded by the ideas we discover on our own than from other people, if there is one area where we can hold our proverbial horses, it is in the initial formation of our opinions and ideas.
 Let’s become comfortable with saying “I don’t know” for a while.
 Why?
-First, Munger’s quote above.
-It should be on the ticker of every news station and inside every fortune cookie (in bed).
-Second, with 7 billion people on the planet, there are simply too many things happening to have an opinion on each of them.
+First, Munger’s quote above; it should be on the ticker of every news station and inside every fortune cookie (in bed).
+Second, with seven billion people on the planet, there are simply too many things happening to have an opinion on each of them.
 Third, the easy problems have been solved, leaving us with the harder ones with less clear answers.
 Fourth, once we form an opinion, we hold onto it and the only way we let go is if someone pries it from our dead, lifeless fingers.
 Finally, I think the truth is often difficult and that any improvement in our appreciation for nuance makes our society better.
-I’m not talking about a better society in the abstract Let’s Love Everyone sense.
-I’m suggesting that we have a responsibility to spend adequate time and energy developing our ideas and to effectively commit to lifelong learning, because my guess is that the average reader here is under 30, and we are not going to get very far based on what we already know.
+I am not talking about a better society in the abstract Let’s Love Everyone sense.
+I am suggesting that we have a responsibility to spend adequate time and energy developing our ideas and to effectively commit to lifelong learning, because my guess is that the average reader here has a long life to live, and we are not going to get very far based on what we already know.
 If we do this we will each receive a (yuge) personal benefit, sure.
 But it will generally be a net positive for everyone else, too.
 We will reduce the number of people who confidently answer questions about which they don’t have any real knowledge.

 As more time is spent on any one thought, serious thinkers start bumping into paradoxes.
 Have you tried getting a black and white answer on a topic from an expert?
-It’s harder than convincing your friend not to text their ex.
+It is harder than convincing your friend not to text their ex.
 Easy example: Is coffee good for you?
 The answer is unexciting: it depends (on several things, including the definition of good).
 Wars don’t get started and magazines don’t get sold over “it depends” though.
 Of course, many things have objective answers.
 DNA carries the genetic information of a cell.
 A balance sheet must balance.
 La La Land Moonlight won the Oscar for Best Picture.
-The key, and potentially uncomfortable, realization we have to face is: Many areas outside of the hard sciences do not have “answers” and “facts” in the traditional sense, but instead entail a series of options along a continuum, with tradeoffs (shades of gray).
-The more objective answers we accumulate, the more equipped we are to assess those tradeoffs.
+The key, and potentially uncomfortable, realization we have to face is: Many areas outside of the hard sciences do not have answers and facts in the traditional sense, but instead entail a series of options along a continuum, with trade-offs (shades of gray).
+The more objective answers we accumulate, the more equipped we are to assess those trade-offs.

 There are two main risks to walking down this path of deliberation and open-mindedness:

 2) Many people are trying to fool you.
-This is the bigger one– If we’re too open-minded we’ll end up in a cult with a lot of product warranties, organic pet rocks, and free cruises.
-So we should be skeptical of experts and marketing (future post), but we also must be mindful that if it’s an area largely unfamiliar to us, we have some old-fashioned work to do.
+This is the bigger one – If we are too open-minded we will end up in a cult with a lot of product warranties, organic pet rocks, and free cruises.
+So we should be skeptical of experts and marketing (future post), but we also must be mindful that if it is an area largely unfamiliar to us, we have some old-fashioned work to do.
 I wish there was another way around this.

-You may be thinking: he wasted 900 words (and we’re not done yet) to suggest we should know what we’re talking about and consider the other side of an argument.
-There’s more to it, and the thing that makes this polite suggestion effectively worthless is Confirmation Bias.
+You may be thinking: he wasted 900 words (and we are not done yet) to suggest we should know what we are talking about and consider the other side of an argument.
+There is more to it, and the thing that makes this polite suggestion effectively worthless is Confirmation Bias.
 We seek out information that (wait for it) confirms what we already believe.
 You don’t see protesters with signs that read: “EXCELLENT POINT!
 I HADN’T THOUGHT ABOUT IT THAT WAY BEFORE!!!!!”
-They’ve pounded the same ideas into their head for so long and only surrounded themselves with people like them that they’ve ruined their mind.
-I’m not in love with too many ideologies, but I can kind of empathize: if avocado availability were threatened, I’d be doing more than protesting.
+Those people have pounded the same ideas into their head for so long and only surrounded themselves with people like them that they have ruined their mind.
+I am not in love with too many ideologies, but I can kind of empathize: if avocado availability were threatened, I would be doing more than protesting.

 The better, yet emphatically less popular, strategy is to seek out information that disconfirms what we believe.
 Now why in the hell would we do that?
 Because we want to be rational.
 How else are we going to figure out the truth if we are only exposed to a partial amount of information?
-This is a tall order considering new information is usually rejected due to an emotional or financial conflict, the tendency is to hold onto a belief long after it’s proven wrong, and the author F. Scott Fitzgerald’s most famous quote is about the rarity of people being able to function while holding two conflicting ideas in their head at one time.
-But we’re Generation Snowflake.
-We’re special.
+This is a tall order considering new information is usually rejected due to an emotional or financial conflict, the tendency is to hold onto a belief long after it is proven wrong, and the author F. Scott Fitzgerald’s most famous quote is about the rarity of people being able to function while holding two conflicting ideas in their head at one time.
+But we are Generation Snowflake.
+We are special.

 Now, I assume many of you are more noble than I am.
 But, if making money is your cup of Kombucha and primary inspiration for this, we will probably expand on that in the future.
 Meanwhile, what guys & girls (& even gender-undecided) can get on-board with is the wide application of this concept beyond investing.
 It is impossible to say exactly what a business is “worth” because there are so many uncertainties, variables, and judgments required about the future, but its intrinsic value can arguably be estimated within a range.
-In investing, you’d rather be approximately right than precisely wrong.
-You don’t need to know a guy’s weight to know whether he is fat or not.
+In investing, you would rather be approximately right than precisely wrong.
+Paraphrasing legend Benjamin Graham, you don’t need to know a guy’s weight to know he is fat.

 How about we apply this same mindset to everything?
-We may not know exactly what something like the minimum wage should be, but maybe we can understand the consequences and possible implications of it being $5/hour (riots) and the ones when it’s $20/hour ($50 cheeseburgers).
+We may not know exactly what something like the minimum wage should be, but maybe we can understand the consequences and possible implications of it being $5/hour (riots) and the ones when it is $20/hour ($50 cheeseburgers).